MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 Let’s understand this in detail with the help of an example.

 In the following illustration, the case subject is **Xbox**.
 If automatic filtering is configured on case subject, with the **Auto filter results** checkbox selected, only those knowledge articles whose subject is **Xbox** are displayed.
-Other articles are automatically filtered out, as shown in the following image:
+Other articles are automatically filtered out, as shown in the following image.

 ![Select Auto filter results](media/ka-select-auto-filter-results.png "Select Auto filter results")